BetterWayElectronics/ps4-wifibt-patcher-extractor/README.md

 If you hate risk but still want to patch, simply ask around for your matching patch file.
 Just quote the file size.

-If you have found a patch that is not on my list, let me know at bwe@betterwayelectronics.com.au and send me a link to it.
-Feel free to use my EXTRACTOR to verify its validity and ensure proper extracting!

 I will add any new patches to my program in future revisions.

 #### Notes: ####